opsmate-ai/opsmate/docs/CLI/solve.md

   -c, --context TEXT        Context to be added to the prompt.
 Run the list-
-                            contexts command to see all the contexts available.  [default: cli] --tools TEXT              Comma separated list of tools to use -r, --review              Review and edit commands before execution -s, --system-prompt TEXT  System prompt to use
+                            contexts command to see all the contexts available.  [default: cli] -n, --no-tool-output      Do not print tool outputs -a, --answer-only         Print only the answer --tools TEXT              Comma separated list of tools to use -r, --review              Review and edit commands before execution -s, --system-prompt TEXT  System prompt to use